la2050/archive/_projects/2016/la-citysense-citizen-engagement-in-collection-of-air-quality-data-for-improvement-of-public-health.md

   - 'Community outreach '
   - Network/relationship support
   - communication with the LA municipality
+project_description: >-
+  LA CitySense proposes to couple air quality sensing kits to bikes, enabling the citizens, to map as they ride recording the pollutant concentration in different areas of the city.
+The goal is to engage the citizens in the process of reading and documenting air pollution data which would not only increase sensitivity towards the built environment but could trigger formulation of locally informed urban policies.
 project_impact: >-
   ["Exposure to air toxins","Resilient communities","Tree canopy
   cover","Walk/bike/transit score"]